idec-teams/2025_Evolution_Suisse_2025/docs/project/plasmid_selection.md

 EcORep is a continuous DE method that allows DE of large DNA segments in *E. coli*.
 EcORep uses genes from PRD1 phage to replicate a linear orthogonal replicon (O-Replicon) with an increased mutation rate[^EcORep].
 We attempted to adapt EcORep and use it for the evolution of IS621.
 IS621 is encoded on the O-replicon, which allows the generation of many variants in continuous culture.
 Expression of IS621 is controlled by the inducible PVanCC promoter.
 Cells that carry more active variants of IS621 are more likely to recombine during the time interval between bRNA induction and antibiotic (AB) addition.
 This results in enrichment of bacteria carrying more active recombinase variants.
-Selection takes place in the Marionette-Clo strain [^Marionette] which contains the regulators of all the inducinle promoters used here.
+Selection takes place in the Marionette-Clo strain [^Marionette] which contains the regulators of all the inducible promoters used here.

 ## Target Sequence Selection